 Moravske gajdy – Moravian bagpipe.
 Czech Republic.

-Morin huur – The morin huur is one of the symbols of Mongolian and Buryat musical tradition.
-It is sometimes called the horse-head fiddle.
-The morin huur is a bowed string instrument with a trapezoid body.
-It normally has the wooden head of a horse at the top of the neck, and its strings are made of horsehair.
+Morin huur – The morin huur is a bowed string instrument with a trapezoid body.
+It typically has the wooden head of a horse at the top of the neck, and its strings are made of horsehair.
+Read more about the morin huur.

-Morsing – Jew’s harp from southern India.
+Morsing – Jaw harp from southern India.
 It is well-respected and taught at university music schools.
-India.
+Read more about the morsing.

 Mouth harp – The name sometimes used for the harmonica among blues musicians.